YinPhyuPhyuMin/CsharpRoadMap/README.md

 # Domain Driven Architecture
  Use the Domain Driven Architecture in Domain Layer's Entity Class.

- * Code Refactoring the Business Logic from Command Handler, Query Handlder in Application Layer to Domain Layer.
+ * Code Refactoring the Business Logic from Command Handler, Query Handlder in Application Layer to Domain Layer's Entity Class.

  We bind the data in Entity Constructor.
  We need to change the Constructor (internal) and property (private setter) because we cannot change the value from outer.